fxpio/composer-asset-plugin/Resources/doc/index.md

 You can work with your private Bower server build with [Hacklone Private Bower](https://github.com/Hacklone/private-bower):

-Adding the URL to your Private Bower Server in the `composer.json` in the section `extra`.
+Adding the URL to your Private Bower Server in the `composer.json` in the section `config`.
 This Asset Plugin automaticly look if there is a private Bower URL defined and search for your Private Bower Package.